 Start your medical school selection process by thoroughly researching various medical schools beyond rankings.
 While many students aim for the top-ranked medical schools, admission to these programs is statistically unlikely for most applicants.
 And ranking alone does not determine training quality or career success.

-In a webinar on medical school selection, Dr. Austin Johnson, a Stanford University School of Medicine alum and admissions expert at Inspira Advantage, emphasizes the importance of aligning school choice with personal goals rather than prestige alone.
+In a webinar on medical school selection, Dr. Austin Johnson, a Stanford University School of Medicine graduate and admissions expert at Inspira Advantage, emphasizes the importance of aligning school choice with personal goals rather than prestige alone.

-“Use [rankings] as an introduction to the schools that you could potentially be reaching for... but more importantly it's to go beyond what the rankings are and look at the fit I think easily easily people can just apply to the top five schools and you want to mold into that and just be that type of medical student but that doesn't work out often and that can lead to a lot of suffering... it's really really important to keep judging fit using the things we all talked about up to this point to really understand if the rankings are those rankings for you.”
+“Use [rankings] as an introduction to the schools that you could potentially be reaching for ... but more importantly it's to go beyond what the rankings are and look at the fit I think easily easily people can just apply to the top five schools and you want to mold into that and just be that type of medical student but that doesn't work out often and that can lead to a lot of suffering ... it's really really important to keep judging fit using the things we all talked about up to this point to really understand if the rankings are those rankings for you.”

-Instead of prioritizing rank, evaluate what each medical school does well.
+Dr. Johnson reinforces that instead of prioritizing rank, evaluate what each medical school does well.
 Look closely at institutional mission, curriculum structure, clinical training environment, research access, student support systems, and residency outcomes.

 In our medical school selection webinar, Dr. Katherine Munoz, a plastic surgery resident at the University of Wisconsin-Madison and Inspira Advantage counselor, says that mission statements may sometimes sound repetitive, but a closer look can give you much clearer insights into fit: